ingo/ingo.github.io/_recipes/boursin_cheese_make_your_own_homemade.md

   a spreadable cheese that can also be shaped into a log.
 Making it yourself is economical and fun.
 You can really taste the fresh garlic and herbs versus the store-bought version.
 Adjust the flavorings to your taste - try other herbs like chives or basil.
   Use as a spread or to stuff mushrooms.
+Making your own Boursin allows you to taste the real garlic and herbs.
+Play with different herb and spice combinations to make it your own.
+The texture is easily spreadable yet sliceable.
 image: boursin_cheese_make_your_own_homemade.jpg
 size: 16 servings
 source: https://www.food.com/recipe/boursin-cheese-make-your-own-homemade-substitute-clone-65204